What do I need to do before my interview?

 Arrival

 The interview day will take place on the London Road campus at the University of Reading.
-A member of staff from the Institute of Education will contact you via email, closer to the date of your interview, to provide further details on the location of the interview.
+A member of staff from the Institute of Education will contact you via email, closer to the date of your interview, with further details on the location of the interview.

 After watching the clip, we ask that you:

-• Come prepared to share and discuss your activity with your group, including why you have chosen the activity and the role you would have in the children’s learning.
+- Come to your interview prepared to share and discuss your activity with others, including why you have chosen the activity and the role you would have in the children’s learning.

-• You will also have the opportunity to share anything else you wish to from the group task during your individual interview.
+- You will also have the opportunity to share anything else you wish to from the book task during your individual interview.

 Written task